Koepka leads US PGA with Rose & McIlroy in touch

 Two-time champion Brooks Koepka takes a one-shot lead into Sunday's final round of the US PGA Championship with Justin Rose and Rory McIlroy among a stellar group of contenders at Oak Hill.

-American Koepka, the 2018 and 2019 champion, compiled a four-under-par 66 to move to six under overall.
+American Koepka, winner in 2018 and 2019, compiled a four-under 66 in heavy rain to move to six under overall.

 Viktor Hovland and Corey Conners are one shot adrift at five under, two ahead of Bryson DeChambeau.